j-maas/mockodb/README.md

 async function demo() {
   const mockoDb = await MockoDb.boot();

-  // You can now connect to the database: const client = await MongoClient.connect(mockoDb.url);
+  // You can now connect to the database. const client = await MongoClient.connect(mockoDb.url.href);
   ...

+  // At any time you can drop all databases. await mockoDb.reset();
+  ...

-  // You need to take care of shutting down the db: await mockoDb.shutdown();
+  // You need to take care of shutting down the db. await mockoDb.shutdown();
 }
 ```